alephant/MA-data/1_INTRODUCTION/0 intro relation prediction and explanation and understanding.md

+**What provides DNN their predictive power?
+Parameterized input-output mapping powered by SGD** “It is exactly this mapping, established during the training phase, that provides DNNs with their predictive capabilities.
+To see this, recall that “[n]early all of deep learning is powered by [...] stochastic gradient descent” (Goodfellow et al., 2016, p.
+147), which means the iterative minimization of a ‘loss function’ through several rounds of training (also called ‘epochs’).”
+(Boge, 2022, p.
+46)

 ==Predictive success of DNN is relevant for DNN to provide understanding, but it is not necessarily indicative that DNN can in fact provide understanding.==

 **The case of spurious correlations underlying prediction illustrates why predictive power is not necessarily indicative of explanatory power.**